case : Computer Hardware Buyers’ Glossary

 Installing the Case

 Modern computers are pretty idiot proof.
 Connectors are keyed and colour coded.
 However, cases are another matter.
 They have over a dozen separate connections that each must be painstakingly hooked up.
-This is quite ridiculous.
-It as a major factor in the cost of assembling a computer.
+This is quite ridiculous. it is a major factor in the cost of assembling a computer.
 There should be one plug that connects everything.

 You need tiny fingers for this job.
 Borrow a child.

 The connections are almost never documented.
-You have to take the case apart to see where wires go, use a continuity meter, and just plain experiment.
+You have to take the case apart to see where wires go, use a continuity meter and just plain experiment.
 Happily getting it wrong will rarely cause permanent damage, just frustration.
-With LEDs, if the light does not work try attaching it the other way around.
+With LED (Light-Emitting Diode) s, if the light does not work try attaching it the other way around.
 Happily, switches are not polarity sensitive.

 Ask your case dealer to fill in a sheet like this on all the case connections.
 This sample chart is for a case 17" tower case I bought from DTI computers.